Travel guide

 Intensive 5-10 GB Stories, video calls, light streaming

-How to activate your eSIM before you fly
+How to activate your eSIM before flying

 The best time to install the eSIM is at home, with WiFi, before your flight.
 That way, when you land in the Caribbean, you just activate the data and you're connected, without looking for stores or airport WiFi.